 4. You are overwhelmed

-One of our business colleagues told us about a time where he was working 10 hours a day making $175,000 in revenue.
+One of our business colleagues told us about a time when he was working 10 hours a day making $175,000 in revenue.
 Bills were piling up, customer calls and sales were not being addressed – he was just so overcome with all the things that needed to get done – he just ignored them.
 The power was shut off because he didn’t pay the electric bill.
 This was the final straw.
-He finally realized that it was either get a virtual employee or go back to a corporate job.
-Needless to say, the later was not an option.
+He finally realized that it was either to get a virtual employee or go back to a corporate job.
+Needless to say, the latter was not an option.
 Soon after he hired the employee, he was able to grow his business to over $1,000,000 in revenue just in the first year.
 It takes a leap of faith to get started, but all our clients are so glad that they do and many hire a second virtual employee within weeks of their first hire.

 5. You want someone to manage your projects